Astros’ Valdez goes 8, beats Red Sox 9-1 for 3-2 ALCS lead - NewsBreak

 Astros’ Valdez goes 8, beats Red Sox 9-1 for 3-2 ALCS lead

-That was plenty for Valdez, who extended the staff’s shutout streak to 14 straight innings before Rafael Devers homered with one out in the seventh — one of just three Boston hits.

-Valdez departed after retiring the Red Sox in order in the eighth — completing three full turns through the Boston lineup, a dramatic break from the prevailing baseball wisdom.
+That was plenty for Valdez, who extended the staff’s shutout streak to 14 straight innings before Rafael Devers homered with one out in the seventh — one of just three hits for Boston.
+The left-hander departed after retiring the Red Sox in order in the eighth — the longest outing for any starter this postseason.

-“It makes me feel great” to show that starters can still have that kind of impact on a game, Baker said.

 Ryne Stanek pitched a perfect ninth while the rest of Houston’s relievers rested.
 Astros starters had not lasted three innings all series, pitching to a 18.90 ERA in the first four games and giving up 10 homers — including a record three grand slams.